xz-ding/APPRAISE/README.md

 ***A***utomated ***P***air-wise ***P***eptide-***R***eceptor binding model ***A***nalys***I***s for ***S***creening ***E***ngineered proteins (***APPRAISE***) is a method that predicts the receptor binding propensity of engineered proteins based on high-precision protein structure prediction tools, such as AlphaFold2-multimer.
 The APPRAISE Python package includes tools for preparing input files and analyzing the modeled structures.

+Current APPRAISE supports backend-specific input generation for legacy ColabFold/AlphaFold-style FASTA files as well as newer open-source multimer tools including **Boltz-1**, **Chai-1**, and **OpenFold3**.
+On the output side, APPRAISE can now discover nested `.pdb`, `.cif`, and `.mmcif` structure files as long as the APPRAISE job name is preserved as the input file stem or enclosing folder name.
+Support beyond **AlphaFold2-multimer** and **ESMFold** should currently be treated as **BETA** only.

 ![APPRAISE concept](./APPRAISE_concept.png)

 Author: Xiaozhe Ding (Email: dingxiaozhe@gmail.com, xding@caltech.edu; Twitter: [@DingXiaozhe](https://twitter.com/dingxiaozhe?lang=en))